apple/swift-nio/Sources/NIOCore/Docs.docc/loops-futures-concurrency.md

     ``EventLoop``, use ``EventLoopFuture/hop(to:)`` to move it to your isolation domain before using these types.

+> Warning: ``EventLoopFuture/assumeIsolated()`` and ``EventLoopPromise/assumeIsolated()``
+    **must not** be called from a Swift concurrency context, either an async method or from within an actor.
+This is because it uses runtime checking of the event loop to confirm that the value is not being sent to a different concurrency domain.

+    When using an ``EventLoop`` as a custom actor executor, this API can be used to retrieve a value that region based isolation will then allow to be sent to another domain.

 ## Interacting with Event Loops on the Event Loop

 As with Futures, there are occasionally times where it is necessary to schedule